input-output-hk/mithril/docs/website/root/mithril/advanced/mithril-certification/cardano-blocks-and-transactions.md

 ### Message computation

-Creating a Merkle tree with millions of blocks and `100 million` transactions is impractical due to high memory usage and long computation times, which exceed the operational capacity of the signer.
+Creating a Merkle tree with millions of blocks and `100 million` transactions is impractical due to high memory usage and long computation times that exceed the signer's operational capacity.
 However, a **Merkle forest** offers a suitable solution.
 In this structure, the leaves of the signed Merkle tree are the roots of separate Merkle trees, each representing a contiguous block range.
-Each block range Merkle tree contains both the block leaves and the transaction leaves for the blocks within that range.
+Each Merkle tree block range contains both the block leaves and the transaction leaves for the blocks within that range.

-Within each block range Merkle tree, the leaves follow a **strict ordering**:
+Within each Merkle tree block range, leaves follow a **strict ordering**:

 1. All **blocks** come first, sorted by block number, then slot number, then block hash
 2. All **transactions** come after, sorted by block number, then slot number, then block hash, then transaction hash.

 The blocks are divided into **block ranges** of `15` blocks.
-Each block range Merkle tree contains the block leaves and their associated transaction leaves (`~150-1.5k` transactions per block range on the Cardano mainnet).
+Each Merkle tree block range contains the block leaves and their associated transaction leaves (`~150-1.5k` transactions per block range on the Cardano mainnet).
 This reduces the number of leaves in the Merkle forest to approximately `1 million` on the Cardano mainnet, about `100` times fewer than the total number of blocks and transactions in the blockchain.

 #### Partial block ranges